-Requirement 7 of GSR Part 5 [1]: Management systems
+Requirement 7 of GSR Part 5 (Ref.
+[1]): Management systems

-"Management systems shall be applied for all steps and elements of the predisposal management of radioactive waste."
+Management systems shall be applied for all steps and elements of the predisposal management of radioactive waste.

-- 4.1.
-The requirements on the management system for all stages in the lifetime of a spent fuel storage facility are established in GSR Part 2 [5].
-Recommendations on the management system for the storage of spent fuel are provided in IAEA Safety Standards Series No. GS-G-3.3, The Management System for the Processing, Handling and Storage of Radioactive Waste [28]. - 4.2.
-An integrated management system is required to be established, implemented, assessed and continually improved by the operating organization [5] and applied to all stages of the storage of spent fuel.
-The management system is required to be aligned with the goals of the operating organization and to contribute to their achievement [5].
-The management system should address the siting, design, commissioning, operation, maintenance and decommissioning of the spent fuel storage facility.
-The management system is required to be designed to ensure that the safety of the spent fuel and of the spent fuel storage facility is maintained, and that the quality of the records and of subsidiary information of spent fuel inventories is preserved, with account taken of the length of the storage period and the consecutive management steps, for example reprocessing or disposal [5].
-The management system should also contain provisions to ensure that the fulfilment of its goals can be demonstrated. - 4.3.
-The long term nature of spent fuel management operations means that particular consideration should be given to establishing and maintaining confidence that the performance of the spent fuel storage facilities and activities will meet the safety requirements throughout the lifetime of the facility to the end of its decommissioning (e.g. by creation of the funding arrangements that will be necessary to manage the spent fuel in the long term).
+4.1.
+The requirements on management systems for all stages in the lifetime of a spent fuel storage facility are established in Ref.
+[5].
+Recommendations on management systems related to the storage of spent fuel are provided in Ref.
+[21].

+4.2.
+A management system is required to be established, implemented, assessed and continually improved by the operating organization [5] and it should be applied to all stages of the storage of spent fuel that have a bearing on safety.
+It should be aligned with the goals of the operating organization and should contribute to their achievement.
+The management system should make provision for siting, design, commissioning, operation, maintenance and decommissioning of the spent fuel storage facility.
+The management system should be designed to ensure that the safety of the spent fuel and of the spent fuel storage facility is maintained, and that

+6 Safeguards agreements between the IAEA and non-nuclear-weapon States party to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) contain the obligation of the State to establish and maintain a national system of accountancy for, and control of, nuclear material.
+The IAEA document describing the structure and content of such NPT safeguards agreements, INFCIRC/153(Corr.), also known as the 'Blue Book', sets out the basic requirement for a State's system of accounting for and control of nuclear material.

+the quality of the records and of subsidiary information on spent fuel inventories is preserved, with account taken of the duration of the storage period and the consecutive management steps, for example, reprocessing or disposal.
+The management system should also include provision to ensure that the fulfilment of its goals can be demonstrated.

+4.3.
+The long term nature of spent fuel management operations means that particular consideration should be given to establishing and maintaining confidence that the performance of the spent fuel storage facilities and activities will meet the safety requirements over the lifetime of the facility to the end of its decommissioning (e.g. by creation of the funding arrangements that will be necessary to manage the spent fuel in the long term).